Medicine: Delivery

 Provision of medical care is classified into primary, secondary, and tertiary care categories.

 Primary care medical services are provided by physicians, physician assistants, nurse practitioners, or other health professionals who have first contact with a patient seeking medical treatment or care.
-These occur in physician offices, clinics, nursing homes, schools, home visits, and other places close to patients.
-About 90% of medical visits can be treated by the primary care provider.
-These include treatment of acute and chronic illnesses, preventive care and health education for all ages and both sexes.
+These occur in physician offices, medical practices, clinics, nursing homes, schools, patients' homes, and in other places that are typically geographically close to where patients live, work or study.
+About 90% of medical visits can be satisfactorily and effectively dealt with by primary care provider(s).
+Primary care visits might include treatment of minor, acute or chronic illnesses, preventive care, and health education.
+Primary care is directed to the health of entire populations and thus providers care for patients of all ages and sexes.

-Secondary care medical services are provided by medical specialists in their offices or clinics or at local community hospitals for a patient referred by a primary care provider who first diagnosed or treated the patient.
-Referrals are made for those patients who required the expertise or procedures performed by specialists.
-These include both ambulatory care and inpatient services, Emergency departments, intensive care medicine, surgery services, physical therapy, labor and delivery, endoscopy units, diagnostic laboratory and medical imaging services, hospice centers, etc. Some primary care providers may also take care of hospitalized patients and deliver babies in a secondary care setting.
+Secondary care medical services are provided by medical specialists in their offices, practices or clinics, or at local community hospitals, to patients referred by the primary care provider who first diagnosed or treated the patient.
+'Referrals' are made of those patients who required the particular expertise of, or specific procedures performed by, specialists.
+Secondary care services include both ambulatory care and inpatient services, emergency departments, some intensive care medicine, some surgeries and related services, physical therapy, labor and delivery, endoscopy units, diagnostic laboratory and medical imaging services, hospice centers, and others depending on the health services systems within which the care is being delivered.
+Some primary care providers may also take care of hospitalized patients and deliver babies in a secondary care setting.

-Tertiary care medical services are provided by specialist hospitals or regional centers equipped with diagnostic and treatment facilities not generally available at local hospitals.
-These include trauma centers, burn treatment centers, advanced neonatology unit services, organ transplants, high-risk pregnancy, radiation oncology, etc.
+Tertiary care medical services are provided by specialist teams of providers in larger, more specialised hospitals or regional medical centers, which are equipped with diagnostic and treatment facilities not typically available at local (often smaller) hospitals.
+This allows for the treatment and care of patients with more complex or urgent or serious medical conditions, which in turn may require more expertise (including multi-disciplinary teams) and resources (facilities, staff, bed days) to effectively treat.
+Tertiary care may include that provided at burn treatment or trauma centers, advanced neonatology unit services, organ transplants, high-risk pregnancy and child delivery, radiation oncology, and very many other forms of specialist and intensive care.

-Modern medical care also depends on information – still delivered in many health care settings on paper records, but increasingly nowadays by electronic means.
+Modern medical care also depends on the keeping and use of information, including about a particular patient—still kept in many health care settings on paper 'medical records', but increasingly nowadays by electronic means.

 In low-income countries, modern healthcare is often too expensive for the average person.
-International healthcare policy researchers have advocated that "user fees" be removed in these areas to ensure access, although even after removal, significant costs and barriers remain.
+International healthcare policy researchers have advocated that "user fees" be removed in these areas to ensure access; however, even with removal of patient fee obligations, significant costs and barriers remain for the poor and the sick in accessing sufficient care.